hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 `GET [base]/[Resource-type]?name=value&...`

 For this RESTful search, the parameters are a series of name=\[value\] pairs encoded in the URL.
 The search parameter names are defined for each resource.
-For example, the Observation resource has the name "code" for searching on the LOINC code.
+For example, the Observation resource has the name "code" for searching on the LOINC or SNOMED CT-AU code.
 For more information, see the [FHIR RESTful Search API](https://hl7.org/fhir/R4/http.html#search).

-Note that when the patient is *implicit* in the context of some implementations (e.g., using SMART), the patient parameter can be omitted:

-`GET [base]/[Resource-type]{?other-parameters}`